kam2ss/Hackers-Playbook/Hackers Playbook/Infrastructure Hacking/5. Privilege Escalation/Linux/PATH.md

+#### What is PATH?
-PATH in Linux is an environmental variable that tells the operating system where to search for executables.
+PATH in Linux is an ***environmental variable that tells the operating system where to search for executables***.
 For any command that is not built into the shell or that is not defined with an absolute path, Linux will start searching in folders defined under PATH.
 ![[Pasted image 20230702234232.png]]

 For demo purposes, we will use the script below: